How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 The reason to hide it in coving or recession is to reduce glare and give a more aesthetically appealing look to the room.

 But if you want, you can install a dimmer to your setup and reduce the glow to achieve a less harsh light.
+Just make sure it’s a compatible LED dimmer.

 So don’t let the absence of the added cost of coving or the hard work of installing a drop-down ceiling stop you from adding the LED strip lights!